isomerpages/mlaw-corp/news/speeches/_posts/2014-08-26-Opening-Address-by-Minister-for-Law-K-Shanmugam-at-IP-Week-SG-2014.md

 {:start="6"}
 6. Businesses are generally very optimistic about Asia.
 Asian economies (including those in ASEAN) are relatively young, and the demand for sophisticated products and services will grow.
 According to estimates, by 2015, the number of Asian middle class consumers will equal the combined number in Europe and North America.
-By 2021, on present trends, there could be more than 2 billion Asians, qualifying as middle class households <sup>4</sup>.
+By 2021, on present trends, there could be more than 2 billion Asians, qualifying as middle class households <a href="#households"><sup>4</sup></a>.

 {:start="7"}